Increasing Economic Activities through Night Markets

 Despite the delays, the project demonstrated that providing the poor with spaces where they can actively help their local economies grow can potentially reduce poverty.
 It empowered the urban poor along the Mekong Delta by providing a venue and capital for livelihood activities that can give them a higher income and create more jobs.
 Testimonies from market vendors, who are mostly women, showed that it became easier to sell their products and earn more profits.

 Asian Development Bank.
 2019.
-Implementation Completion Memorandum: Greater Mekong Subregion: Livelihood Support for Corridor Towns (Financed by the Japan Fund for Poverty Reduction).
+Implementation Completion Memorandum: Greater Mekong Subregion: Livelihood Support for Corridor Towns.
 Manila.

 Leave your question or comment in the section below: